alvoskov/SmokeRand/README.md

  matrixrank_8192      | 8192   | 32/64
  matrixrank_8192_low8 | 8192   | 8

+## Hamming weights histogram test

+This test divides an input stream into n-bit blocks and calculates Hamming weights for all blocks.
+These weights must obey the binomial distribution.
+The test is repeated for pairs of blocks: each pair is XORed and Hamming weights of that XORs are analysed, they also must obey binomial distribution.

+This test is designed mainly as basic sanity check for counter-based generator, it may detect evident flaws in avalanche characteristics.
+Pairwise XOR may detect such PRNGs as SplitMix with gamma equal to 1.

+The Hamming weights histogram test also catches 32-bit LCGs with modulo f\$ m={2^32}\f$, additive/subtractive lagged Fibonacci generators with small lags, ranrot32 with small lags, some small LFSR (shr3, xsh, xorshift128, lrnd64_255).

 ## Hamming weights tests based on overlapping tuples.

 This test is a modification of `DC6-9x1Bytes-1` test from PractRand by Chris